denisesarona/Calculator/README.md

 # **Calculator - Kotlin**

+## Overview

-The **Calculator** is a basic Android application built using **Kotlin**.
+**Calculator** is a basic Android application built using **Kotlin**.
 It allows users to perform fundamental arithmetic operations, including **addition, subtraction, multiplication, and division**.
 The app features a clean and user-friendly interface designed for quick and easy calculations.

 ---